 This course offers private instruction in percussion for Music majors.
-Credit is based upon one 50 minute lesson per week and one hour of required daily practice.
+Credit is based upon one 50-minute lesson per week and one hour of required daily practice.
+This course may be repeated as MUAP 1235, 2215 and 2235.

 Prerequisite: Declared music majors or by special permission from the program chair.